Cosmic-ray Acceleration in Core-Collapse Supernova Remnants with the Wind Termination Shock: Simulation setup

 In this work, the magnetic field fluctuation in the free wind region (shock upstream region) is assumed to be zero.
-Then, the magnetic field in the free wind region consists only of the Parker-spiral magnetic field in our simulations [see Sec.~\ref{ssec:bwind}].
-In the free wind region, we solve the equation of motion in the explosion center rest frame, $d \vec{u}/dt =(e/m_{\rm p}) [ \vec{E}_{\rm w} + \vec{u}/(\gamma c) \times \vec{B}_{\rm w} ]$, to calculate the particle trajectory, where $\vec{u}$ and $\gamma = \sqrt{1 + (u/c)^2}$ is the spatial three components of four velocities and Lorentz factor of particles, respectively. $\vec{E}_{\rm w}$ and $\vec{B}_{\rm w}$ are the electric and magnetic fields in the free wind region measured in the explosion center rest frame.
+Then, the magnetic field in the free wind region consists only of the Parker-spiral magnetic field in our simulations (see Sec.~\ref{ssec:bwind}).
+In the free wind region, we solve the equation of motion in the explosion center rest frame, $d \vec{u}/dt =(e/m_{\rm p}) [ \vec{E}_{\rm w} + \vec{u}/(\gamma c) \times \vec{B}_{\rm w} ]$, to calculate the particle trajectory, where $\vec{u}$ and $\gamma = \sqrt{1 + (u/c)^2}$ are the spatial three components of four velocities and Lorentz factor of particles, respectively. $\vec{E}_{\rm w}$ and $\vec{B}_{\rm w}$ are the electric and magnetic fields in the free wind region measured in the explosion center rest frame.
 Contrary to the free wind region, the magnetic field fluctuation in the downstream region of both the SNR shock and WTS is assumed to be highly turbulent.
 In the downstream region of both the SNR shock and WTS, we consider only the magnetic field strength although the magnetic field configuration is not considered.
-The magnetic field strength in the downstream region of both the SNR shock and WTS is given by the condition that a fraction of the upstream kinetic energy flux is converted to the downstream magnetic field energy flux in the shock rest frame [see Sec.~\ref{ssec:bdown}].
+The magnetic field strength in the downstream region of both the SNR shock and WTS is given by the condition that a fraction of the upstream kinetic energy flux is converted to the downstream magnetic field energy flux in the shock rest frame (see Sec.~\ref{ssec:bdown}).
 In the downstream region of both the SNR shock and WTS, the particle trajectory is solved by the Monte-Carlo method.
 The downstream particle motion is assumed to be the Bohm diffusion under the highly turbulent magnetic field and downstream particles are isotropically scattered in the downstream rest frame.
-The scattering angle in the downstream region is randomly chosen between 0 and 4$\pi$.
-The mean free path of downstream particles is given by the downstream gyroradius because the particle motion in the downstream region is assumed to be the Bohm diffusion.
+Thus, the new momentum direction is chosen randomly, regardless of the previous direction and the downstream particles move rectilinearly between scatterings.
+The mean-free path of downstream particles is given by the downstream gyroradius because the particle motion in the downstream region is assumed to be the Bohm diffusion.